gxolivei/palminha-twygo/README.md

-# Palminha do Twygo
+# Palminha da Twygo

-Palminha do Twygo is a simple web application that allows you to randomly select a member from a predefined list of people, in this case two different Software Engineers/QAs squads.
+Palminha da Twygo is a simple web application that allows you to randomly select a member from a predefined list of people, in this case two different Software Engineers/QAs squads.
 The app also allows you to exclude members who are not available.

 In our use, Squad One and Squad Two have different dailies.
 It can be used to determine who gets the "Palminha do dia" (a virtual clapping) after each's squad daily cerimony.